melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/Self-study.md

 );
 ```

-8. **ALTER TABLE**:
-- Modifies an existing table's structure.
+8. **ALTER TABLE**:  Modifies an existing table's structure.
 - Syntax:
 ```sql
 ALTER TABLE table_name
 ADD column_name datatype constraint;
 ```

-9. **DROP TABLE**:
-- Deletes an entire table and its data from the database.
+9. **DROP TABLE**:  Deletes an entire table and its data from the database.
 - Syntax:
 ```sql
 DROP TABLE table_name;
 ```

-10. **CREATE INDEX**:
-- Creates an index on a table, which improves the speed of data retrieval operations.
+10. **CREATE INDEX**:  Creates an index on a table, which improves the speed of data retrieval operations.
 - Syntax:
 ```sql
 CREATE INDEX index_name
 ON table_name (column1, column2, ...);
 ```

-11. **DROP INDEX**:
-- Deletes an existing index from a table.
+11. **DROP INDEX**: Deletes an existing index from a table.
 - Syntax:
 ```sql
 DROP INDEX index_name;
 ```

----
-2. ## Be Comfortable Using not only VIM, But also Nano editor as well, get to Know Basic Nano Commands
+2. ## Be comfortable using not only VIM, but also Nano editor as well, get to Know Basic Nano Commands

 ### What is Nano mean?
 Nano is a free and open-source text editor designed for Unix-like operating systems, including Linux and macOS.
 It's known for being user-friendly and a good option for beginners who find more powerful editors like Vim intimidating.